-- a) Do not store or allow salt or equivalent to be stored on outside paved surfaces. - b) Minimize salt use by varying salt amounts relative to hazard potential. - c) Sweep excessive piles left by the spreader. - d) Watch forecast and adjust salt amounts when warmups are expected the same day.
+- a) Do not store or allow salt or equivalent to be stored on outside paved surfaces.
+Storage of salt or other de-icing agents will be the responsibility of the snow and ice service contractor. - b) Minimize salt use by varying salt amounts relative to hazard potential. - c) Sweep excessive piles left by the spreader. - d) Store snow in designated snow storage easements per TOD code.
+See Appendix A Site drawings and details for location of snow storage easements. - e) Watch forecast and adjust salt amounts when warm ups are expected the same day.